tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Enter a new namespace name: (apic-control)
     ```

-After the namespace is created, you are asked for the DevOps Service Account (DOSA) to use, so the agents can authenticate with AMPLIFY Central.
+After the namespace is created, you are asked for the DevOps Service Account (DOSA) to use, so the agents can authenticate with Amplify Central.
 You can create a new DOSA account or select an existing one.

 {{< alert title="Note">}} If you choose to use an existing DOSA account, you must provide the same public and private keys that were used to create the DOSA account you have selected.
-Failure to do so will cause the agents to fail to authenticate with AMPLIFY Central.{{< /alert >}}
+Failure to do so will cause the agents to fail to authenticate with Amplify Central.{{< /alert >}}

 ### Create a new DOSA account